 Menko came in a variety of different forms: rectangular, round, and diecut Most sets were small--containing fewer than a dozen cards but a few larger sets consisted of nearly one hundred cards.
 Hundreds of different mento sets have been identified from the Occupation period.

 Mask Menko are particularly beautiful and highly desired by collectors.
 These cards are about the size of a child’s head- 5x7 inches.
 One could punch out the eyes and attach a string around it to wear it as a mask to pretend to be your favorite ballplayer.

 During the occupation period, thousands of baseball bromides were produced.
 Black and white, sepia and color bromides were all common.
-Some bromides were sold in packs, others as individual cards in kiosks, and others in sheets.
-Bromides set were often large, containing dozens of cards.
-Samples from over a hundred sets have been found from the Occupation period.
-Major League teams came to Japan nearly every year during the 1950s.
-And were popular subjects of bromides.
+Bromides set were often large, with some sets containing more than one hundred cards.
+Visiting Major League teams were popular subjects of bromides.

 Two types of game cards became popular during the occupation period.
 The first were statistical-based simulation dice games.
 Game cards usually came in boxed sets that included the rules and playing field but sometimes came in uncut sheets inserted into magazines.

 Kuruta was a card matching game.
 Sets usually came in boxes and were often printed on high quality cardboard.
 They are among the most attractive Japanese cards.